 An angry person does not necessarily identify themselves as the one with the problem.
 Rather, the belief of the angry person is that others in their surrounding are the ones with the issue.
 A common thought is, “If only others could drive the way I do, handle situations to my preference, and follow the unwritten rules that everyone should know, everything would be okay.”
 Unfortunately, such thoughts and beliefs are unrealistic, and may trigger angry and frustrating feelings throughout one’s daily life.

 Generally, people do not seek anger management because they think they have a problem.
-They are encouraged by their loves ones, co-workers, or friends, and as a result, decided to take some anger management classes.
+They are encouraged by their loved ones, co-workers, or friends, and as a result, decide to take some anger management classes.
 When a legal matter arises, the judge can order a person to take anger management.
-Court Ordered Anger Management classes can be sentenced and mandated to an individual for misdemeanor crimes such as disturbing the peace, altercations, destruction of property and or battery charges.
+Court Ordered Anger Management classes can be sentenced and mandated to an individual for misdemeanor crimes such as disturbing the peace, altercations, destruction of property and/or battery charges.

 When the court orders a participant to take Anger Management classes, oftentimes it means to complete 26 weeks or 26 sessions, unless the order specifies a different number.
 Though Anger Management 818 offers accelerated anger management classes, please be sure to check whether the judge specified for you to not take more than 1 anger management class per week.
 Since it takes time to process what one learns in an anger management class, and to practice the newly learned anger management skills, the theory is that if a person exceeds one Anger Management class each week, it may not permit enough time for a participant to make as much progress to manage their anger.